Atwood Farm plans to transfer the registrations of our herd to the Canadian Galloway Society in the second half of 2025.

 -focusing on continually improving the genetics of our already strong herd.

--purchased semen from the UK and New Zealand
+-purchased semen from the UK (Boreland James Bond and Mochrum Huckleberry), Australia (Shiralee Moonshine) and New Zealand (Castle Galloway Ficus).

 Atwood Farm encourages ALL farms who are interested in protecting the purity of the breed to research and also consider the move to the Canadian Galloway Society and return to CLRC.